 Route 3 of the shared pathway network will include The Flats for 2kms from Kidstown – Midland Highway, Mooroopna.

 The extension of the shared path network on Route 3 provides improved access the important heritage area of The Flats to Mooroopna and Shepparton providing more opportunity for tourism attraction to the growing accessible tourism market.

-The extension of the shared path network on Route 5 connects the Botanical Gardens to the paths north and provides more opportunity for tourism attraction and leisure activities.
+The length of the bridge is similar to that of the bridge over the Goulburn River behind Aquamoves and provides more opportunity for tourism attraction and leisure activities.